ClemensX/ShadedPathV/README.md

    * gltf-transform creates mipmaps by default. use --filter to change default filter **lanczos4**

 1. Decoding details are in **texture.cpp**.
 Workflow is like this (all methods from KTX library):

+   >**Warning**
+   >Do not forget to copy ktx.dll from ktx/bin to executable path.
+Especially after installing new ktx version!

    * the engine checks format support at startup like this: ```vkGetPhysicalDeviceFormatProperties(engine->global.physicalDevice, VK_FORMAT_BC7_SRGB_BLOCK, &fp);```
    * after loading binary texture data into CPU memory: **ktxTexture_CreateFromMemory()**
    * check that we have the right texture type: ```kTexture->classId == class_id::ktxTexture2_c``` If this fails we have read a KTX 1 type texture which we cannot handle.